 About the Author

-Nicholas Agar is Reader in Philosophy at Victoria University of Wellington, New Zealand.
+Nicholas Agar is Reader in the Philosophy Programme at Victoria University, Wellington, New Zealand.
+He is the author of Humanity’s End: Why We Should Reject Radical Enhancement (MIT Press).

 Table of Contents